ivantay2003/automation_web_java_groundup_v2/README.md

 https://github.com/ivantay2003/automation_web_java_groundup

 <br><br><br>
+This is NOT a complete repo.
+I have remove the original repo.
+Please contact me below the link for the repo.

+<br><br><br>
 <b>I am coming up a better design than this v2 (v3), where it should be largely restructure, with better encapsulation, reports , other new features and potentially include my new selenium extended framework.
 So watch out for this space</b>

 <br><br><br>